boxen/puppet-iterm2/README.md

 #### Colors

 This module merely includes the ability to import colorschemes.
-In order to actually use it, you will need to select it from the list of available colorschemes in your iTerm2 preferences.
+In order to actually use a colorscheme, you will need to select it from the list of available colorschemes in your iTerm2 preferences.

 ##### Predefined Color Schemes